ItsOPT: An inexact two-level smoothing framework for nonconvex optimization via high-order Moreau envelope: Preliminary numerical experiments

 \subsection{Application to robust low-rank matrix recovery}

 Matrix recovery is a fundamental problem in signal processing, where the objective is to reconstruct matrices from incomplete or corrupted data.
 Robust low-rank matrix recovery, in particular, focuses on recovering a low-rank matrix from observations contaminated by sparse errors or noise.
-In this subsection, we demonstrate the application of Boosted HiPPA to address the \textit{robust low-rank matrix recovery} problem, where the measurements are corrupted by outliers:
+In this subsection, we demonstrate the application of Boosted HiPPA to address the problem of \textit{robust low-rank matrix recovery}, where outliers, i.e., corrupt the measurements, $ y=\mathcal{A}(X)+s, $ where $\mathcal{A}: \R^{n_1\times n_2}\to \R^m$ is a known linear operator, $X\in \R^{n_1\times n_2}$ is the matrix to be recovered, and $s\in \R^m$ represents outliers or noise.
+Such problems frequently arise in applications such as sensor calibration, face recognition, and video surveillance.